kulisingh/devops-test/README.md

 ### ECS - note this is in transition between versions of the code...

 ![ECS pic](ECS.png)

-## To Do

-I didn't have time but I would also:
-* Add proper error handling to the the shell scripts running in jenkins (although the -e option should work but need to test that the build stops e.g. if test fails)
-* I made the triggered Prod deployment pipeline script a proper pipeline (where as the ECS build wasn't) so we could store the jenkinsfile in the repo and call it (rather than inline), but I didn't get round to it.
-It is has been added to the repo for reference

 ### Notes on the solution